PayPal spinoff seen critical for eBay amid e-commerce weakness

 The business accounted for 41 percent of eBay's total revenue in 2013.

-A split can free up PayPal to build partnerships with e-commerce rivals and seize market share from payment startups like Stripe, backed by several PayPal founders, and technology behemoths like Apple Inc (AAPL.O), which unveiled its own mobile payments initiative last month.
+A split can free up PayPal to build partnerships with e-commerce rivals and seize market share from payment startups like Stripe, backed by several PayPal founders, and technology behemoths like Apple Inc, which unveiled its own mobile payments initiative last month.

 The planned spin-off also highlights slowing growth in the company's marketplaces business, which allows buyers and sellers to come together through its website and mobile applications.